-- A. Increases the resistance of the capsular bag to tearing during phacoemulsification - B. Encases intraocular lens (IOL) in the capsular bag optimizing centration - C. CCC that overlaps the edge of the optic x 360 degrees decreases posterior capsular opacification incidence, and may reduce edge dysphotopsias with subsequent anterior capsule opacification - D. After CCC, anterior capsule can support sulcus fixated IOL (with or without CCC-optic capture) if the posterior capsule is compromised
+- A. Increases the resistance of the capsular bag to tearing during phacoemulsification - B. Allows for optimal centration of the intraocular lens (IOL) in the capsular bag, - C. CCC that overlaps the edge of the optic x 360 degrees decreases incidence of posterior capsular opacification and may reduce edge dysphotopsias - After CCC, anterior capsule can support sulcus fixated IOL (with or without CCC-optic capture) if the posterior capsule is compromised